STVS-Studios/SimpleDice/README.md

 I'm still brainstorming on a update for it.
 At least it would be a bit more useful.
 (Let's hope for it.)

 ## What is in this repo?
-* In the "Lambda-function" directory, there is the code used in "SimpleDice".
-Anyone, who wants to know how this works can view and get inspired from it.
+* In the "Lambda-function" directory, there is the code and dependencies used in "SimpleDice".
+Anyone, who wants to know how this skill works can view and get inspired from it.
-* The "model-de_DE.json" is the interaction model for this skill.
+* I've included interaction models (in JSON format) for the following languages: (de_DE,en_US,en_UK,en_AU,en_CA,en_IN)